andresromerodev/portfolio/pages/posts/extracting-amazon-product-data.md

 ## ****The Tech Stack****

-- **Python**: A versatile programming language for data handling.
+- **Python**: Probably one of the best languages for data handling.
-- **Selenium**: A useful automation tool for interacting with dynamic web pages.
+- **Selenium**: An automation tool for interacting with dynamic web pages.
-- **BeautifulSoup**: An effective library for working with and manipulating HTML tags.
+- **BeautifulSoup**: A library for working with and manipulating HTML tags.

 # Things to Keep in Mind